ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/tools_restore.md

 `--restore-indexes VAL`: Enables/disables import of indexes, 1 (yes) or 0 (no), defaults to 1.
 If set to 0, the import won't either register secondary indexes in the data schema or populate them with data.

-`--restore-acl VAL`: Enables/disables import of access control lists (ACL) and owners for database objects, 1 (yes) or 0 (no), defaults to 1.

 `--dry-run`: Matching the data schemas in the database and file system without updating the database, 1 (yes) or 0 (no), defaults to 0.
 When enabled, the system checks that:

 - All tables in the file system are present in the database